TechSymbiose/pathfinding/docs/pathfinding.md

 --- | ---
 `boxesToEvaluate` | the list of boxes to evaluate to determine the box with the lowest f cost

-*return* : the box with the lowest f cost.
+*return* fCostMinNode : the box with the lowest f cost.

 # <a name="lowest_f_cost_box_index" />lowest_f_cost_box_index()